Main How to Use ROLL in Command Line How to Use ROLL in JAVA Program Tool Contact

 Yong Li, Andrea Turrini, Lijun Zhang and Sven Schewe.
 “Learning to Complement Büchi Automata.”
 In VMCAI.
 Springer, Cham, 2018:313-335.

 Radu Grosu, Scott A. Smolka.
 “Monte carlo model checking.”
 In TACAS.
 Springer-Verlag Berlin, Heidelberg, 2005:271-286.

 Yong Li, Yu-Fang Chen, Lijun Zhang, and Depeng Liu.
 “A Novel Learning Algorithm for Büchi Automata based on Family of DFAs and Classification Trees.”
-To appear. preprint (Added an algorithm to transform an FDFA to a limit-deterministic Büchi automaton)
+To appear in I&C. preprint (Added an algorithm to transform an FDFA to a limit-deterministic Büchi automaton)